jdasfd/srna/sRNA.md

 ## Count the ratio of bacterial sources in all samples

-### Ratio of aligned reads to bacteria / all reads
+### Ratio of reads aligned to bacteria / all non-plant reads

 Count all reads numbers from sort.bam files.
 The goal of this step is to acquire fraction of the reads aligned to bacteria from all reads.
 I wrote a shell script to reach the goal.